For romantasy readers who need more

 the Goodreads alternative built for romantasy readers

 You have hundreds of books on your TBR.
 You know exactly what you're in the mood for—something with fae, slow burn, moderate spice, guaranteed happy ending, and preferably an audiobook with a full cast.
-But Goodreads gives you star ratings and genre tags.
-StoryGraph adds mood and pace, which helps, but still can't filter by spice level or romance tropes.
-Hardcover and Fable are building cool things but they're general-purpose. romance.io focuses on discovery but not organizing your own library.
+Goodreads gives you star ratings and genre tags.
+StoryGraph adds mood, pace, and stats. romance.io is incredibly helpful for discovery.
+MoodReads is what you open when you already own plenty of books and still can't find the one for tonight.

 What they track vs. what we track